netcinematics/aPRYZMaGAMEa/README.md

 O list of accomplishments.
 O word puzzles.
 O letter selector, until word is correct - locks in. then share on social media.

+O ai gamifications -
+O random-timed-awards (icons as award for number_triggers) O batch cardz at 44
+X batch txtz at 100?